CrazyDaveX86/CrazyDaveX86/README.md

 # Welcome to the Chaos

 This isn’t a portfolio it’s a warzone.
 I write code that barely works, or maybe even break your system.
-If you're looking for clean, leave now.
+If you're looking for clean code, leave now.

 ## Who Am I?